shenweiss/hfo_engine/README.md

 ** A note about Anaconda virtual environments **
 A new virtual environment should be initiated for this project and it does not need to import all of Anaconda.(ex. conda create --prefix /home/sweiss/hfoenv python=3.7.12)

+** A note about Matlab engine for Python **
+Matlab Engine for Python from versions R2022a and above are not operational as of now.
+R2022 adds webserver functionality that is not compatible with Flask functions.
+Until this is resolved in a future release Matlab Engine for Python requirements are R2021b or earlier.

 Test system: Hardware: Total Intel Xeon Cores/ 2.1GHz Base Frequency 40 Total Cores with Hyperthreading Enabled 1x 6230 CPU, 128GB of High Performance DDR, 2933 MHz ECC Memory, 4x32GB Memory Modules,6 Gbps, 1 x RTX 4000 GPU / 2034 CUDA Cores / 8 GB Memory.
 Host operating system: Ubuntu 20.04.3 LTS.
 Guest VM operating system: Windows 10.
 Software on host Python 3.8.11, Conda version 4.10.3.
 Co

 Description of software: HFO-Engine consists of the HFO-Engine plug-in client for Micromed Brainquick that operates on Windows 7 or above, and a HFO-Engine webserver that interfaces with the HFO-Engine plug-in client and operates in Linux.
 The HFO-Engine client in Windows can be executed within Brainquick or as a stand alone.
 The HFO Engine webserver on the Linux system, that receives commands from HFO-engine client, interfaces with EZ-detect (the HFO detector) which also operates in Linux.
 Installation of this package requires a moderate-advanced proficiency in Linux and familiarity with Python and also Matlab.